Aagambot/AI-modernization-tool/README.md

   "ACCOUNTING": [
     {
       "step": "on_cancel",
       "description": "Handles the cancellation of the sales invoice.
-This involves several sub-steps, including checking for linked return invoices, upda ating status, updating billing status in delivery notes, updating billing status for zero amount reference documents, cancelling sales tax withholding, ma aking general ledger entries, updating coupon code count, updating company current month sales, updating project, deleting loyalty point entry, unlinking inter-company document, unlinking sales invoice from timesheets, deleting auto-created batches, and cancelling POS invoice credit note generated during s sales invoice mode."
+This involves several sub-steps, including checking for linked return invoices, updating status, updating billing status in delivery notes, updating billing status for zero amount reference documents, cancelling sales tax withholding, making general ledger entries, updating coupon code count, updating company current month sales, updating project, deleting loyalty point entry, unlinking inter-company document, unlinking sales invoice from timesheets, deleting auto-created batches, and cancelling POS invoice credit note generated during sales invoice mode."
     },
     {
       "step": "process_asset_depreciation",
       "description": "Handles asset depreciation or restoration based on whether the sales invoice is a return and its status.
-It depreciates the asset o on sale or restores it and updates the asset."
+It depreciates the asset on sale or restores it and updates the asset."
     }
   ],
     {